Constantine Maroulis: Acting career

 Maroulis has guest starred on various television programs including Law & Order: Special Victims Unit, Z Rock, Unforgettable, and Madam Secretary, as well as web series such as Mozart in the Jungle and Kittens in a Cage.

 On July 23, 2014, it was announced that Maroulis would be returning to Rock of Ages as Drew for a twelve-week engagement at the Helen Hayes Theater beginning August 4, 2014.
 As of October 21, Maroulis' return was extended to January 18, 2015; the show's final closing date on Broadway.

 In 2015, Maroulis was featured in a commercial campaign for La-Z-Boy furniture portraying Brooke Shields's fictional Greek lover.

 In spring 2016, Maroulis was cast as Nate in Sofia Alvarez' Friend Art from Second Stage Theatre at the McGinn/Cazale Theater.
 In March 2017, Maroulis joined The Most Beautiful Room in New York as Sergio, which had its world premiere in May 2017 at Long Wharf Theatre in New Haven, Connecticut.
 Maroulis portrayed Judas Iscariot in Jesus Christ Superstar for the June 2017 production at The Muny.
 That summer, Maroulis was cast as Che in Evita at North Shore Music Theatre in Beverly, Massachusetts, running from September 26 through October 8, 2017.
-Maroulis played the lead, Robert Moses in the musical, Bulldozer: The Ballad of Robert Moses in November 2017.
+Maroulis played Robert Moses in the musical, Bulldozer: The Ballad of Robert Moses in November 2017.
 Reprising the title role, Maroulis performed in the spring 2018 production of Jekyll and Hyde at the Sandler Center for the Performing Arts in Virginia Beach, Virginia.
 Maroulis returned to North Shore Music Theatre in autumn 2018, this time again reprising the title role of Jekyll and Hyde.

+In 2019, he played The Wolf/Cinderella's Prince in Into the Woods at the Patchogue Theatre.

+In 2023, he played Alan Freed in an Off-Broadway production of Rock and Roll Man at the New World Stages from June 3 through November 5.

+In 2024, Maroulis starred in East Carson Street at Axelrod Performing Art Center'sBell Theater.